 OBESITY GENE HARD-WIRED IN SOME BREEDS

-"The Labrador retriever, one of the greediest breeds of dog, is hard-wired to overeat" says report from Cambridge University scientists but we want your COMMENTS on your own breed.
+"The Labrador retriever, one of the greediest breeds of dog, is hard-wired to overeat" says Cambridge University scientists.
+We won't dispute the study but there's more to that concept and as a savvy dog owner, we want your COMMENTS (below) for a 2019 follow-up.

-The lead researcher told the BBC that only about a "quarter of pet Labradors carry this gene" that urges them to eat more than they need.
-They called it POMC Gene as though that explains everything.
-Whatever.
+The lead researcher told the BBC that only about a "quarter of pet Labradors carry this gene that urges them to eat more than they need."
+They called it POMC Gene as though that explains everything...
 The article barely touched on the fact that the most common problem with fat dogs and obese people is that they just don't get enough exercise to burn off the high-calorie food they ingest.

 The takeaway is that while the scientists may have identified an interesting breed-related genetic component, it is of no interest to the majority of dog owners.
-And to overweight people, it is just a teaser with no answer.
+And to overweight people, it was just a teaser with no answer.
+Until that hunter called...

 So what about your breed?
-Do Collies or Dobermans or Poodles want to overeat?
-Is your Bulldog obese?
-Our readers are the most educated group of dog owners anywhere in the world so give us your feedback and let's see what our breed obesity study produces.
+Do Collies or Dobermans or Goldens actually overeat?
+Or is it that they don't get to go to work to herd, work, or hunt to burn off calories???
+Our readers are the most educated group of dog owners in the world so give us your feedback and let's see what our breed obesity study produces.

 Enter your COMMENTS below.
 We use signed comments in a follow-up report but you are welcome to chime in as Anonymous.